aleixnieto/LIME-AND-SHAP-Bachelor-thesis-/README.md

 # TFG
-Final Degree Project in Explainable Artificial Intelligence
+Aleix Nieto Juscafresa
+Final Degree Project: An introduction to explainable artificial intelligence with LIME and SHAP